jbavari/jbavari.github.io/source/_posts/2015-10-15-understanding-built-node-modules.markdown

 categories: node npm ionic
 ---

-If you've recently change node versions and begun running into issues with some of your modules, you might find an easy trick to help you out: `rm -rf node_modules && npm install`.
+If you've recently change node versions and begun running into issues with some of your modules, you might get a little help from understanding how native node modules work.

+TL;DR: If you upgraded node, run `npm rebuild` or `rm -rf node_modules && npm install`.

 Why: This has to do with some of your modules you may be using having native bindings to your current system runtime.